Amazon’s virus stumbles have been a boon for Walmart and Target

 As the company’s woes became more public, executives scrambled to come up with a plan.
 Workers in its headquarters were reassigned to work on safety, handling tasks such as procuring masks, developing screening systems and setting up testing labs.
 Amazon cut the number of warehouse workers loading parcels onto trucks from two to one to better allow social distancing.

-“People’s only job became how to keep workers safe,” said one of the former executives, who requested anonymity because the person still does business with the company.
+“People’s only job became how to keep workers safe,” said one of the former executives, who spoke on the condition of anonymity because the person still does business with the company.

 But the safety changes heightened delays.
 Amazon still struggles to get packages out of its warehouses at pre-pandemic rates.

 In late May, in its warehouse in the Seattle suburb of Kent, Amazon showed off its reconfigured break rooms, spreading tables out to encourage social distancing.
-The warehouse floors were dotted with hand sanitizer stations, and tape marked directions employees should walk so as not create bottlenecks.
+The warehouse floors were dotted with hand sanitizer stations, and tape marked directions employees should walk so as to not create bottlenecks.

 At some, but not all, of its warehouses, Amazon has resumed pushing workers to meet specific targets for the speeds at which they stow, pick and pack items, according to workers at warehouses in New Jersey, Michigan and California.
 Amazon’s Perlet disputed that, but didn’t say whether the company tracked speeds at all its warehouses.